 NI PEARS is an HSC funded eye care service provided by primary care optometrists for patients who develop an acute (sudden or very recent onset) eye problem.
 Please go to 'Files' section above for further information.

 Prostate Screening The PSA test which can give an early indication of prostate cancer is available for all patients who wish to be tested, having arrived at an informed decision to do so.
 Although there is currently no evidence-base to support a national screening programme in the United Kingdom (UK), there is clear direction relating to patient access to testing.

 Prostate cancer is the most common cancer in men.
 It is responsible for around 25% of newly diagnosed cases of cancer, and around 12% of cancer deaths.
 Most cases develop in men aged 65 or older.

-The McMillan Support Line 0800 808 00 00 is open Monday to Friday, 9am until 8pm.
+MacMillan also offer a Support Line on 0800 808 00 00 which is open Monday to Friday, 9am until 8pm.